 Any Zapp logo and other trademarks or service marks of the Company appearing in this prospectus are the property of the Company or one of its subsidiaries or licensors.
-Solely for convenience, some of the trademarks, service marks, logos and trade names referred to in this prospectus are presented without the and/or symbols, but such omission from such references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights or the rights of the applicable licensors in respect of these trademarks, service marks and trade names.
-This prospectus contains additional trademarks, service marks and trade names of others.
-All trademarks, service marks and trade names appearing in this prospectus are, to our knowledge, the property of their respective owners.
+Solely for convenience, some of the trademarks, service marks, logos and trade names referred to in this prospectus are presented without the $^{\otimes}$ and/or $^{TM}$ symbols, but such omission from such references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights or the rights of the applicable licensors in respect of these trademarks, service marks and trade names.
+This prospectus are, to our knowledge, the property of their respective owners.
 We do not intend to use or display of other companies' trademarks, service marks, copyrights or trade names to imply a relationship with, or endorsement or sponsorship of us by, any other companies.